 The GDP growth reported last week was the strongest since 2014.
 The ongoing economic expansion was a big story in the financial press.
 However, another major story just might wind up carrying more significance for metals investors.

 Social media giants Facebook and Twitter crashed by roughly 20% after admitting subscriber growth was way behind projections and revenues were lower than expected.
-There are a couple of reasons that metals investors may want to take note.
+There are a couple of reasons that metals investors may want to take note of.

 The first is that technology companies in general may finally be reaching the point where they have trouble meeting investors’ sky-high expectations.